-Agriculture was once a major part of Monroe’s history and is still much a part of its current lifestyle.
+Agriculture was once a major part of Monroe’s history and is still a part of its current lifestyle.
 Zenkos, Pondview, Silver Lining Stables, and Blue Spruce are just a few of the farms that make up Monroe’s landscape.
 Whether it be horseback riding, fresh vegetables, or Christmas trees, these farms are an important part of our community.
-Another staple is Benedict’s Home & Garden store, which sells agriculture and garden supplies and is also is one of Monroe’s best-kept secrets for autumn hayrides and fun activities.
+Another staple is Benedict’s Home & Garden store, which sells agriculture and garden supplies and is one of Monroe’s best-kept secrets for autumn hayrides and fun activities.

 9. Memorial Day Parade

 The Sunday before Memorial Day, parade marchers line up on Elm Street, ready to participate in the traditional Memorial Day Parade.
 Schools, sports teams, Scouts, local businesses, tractors, bands, and organizations are all active participants in this annual parade.
 Parade-goers sit along Rt.
 111 from Elm Street to the town green, hoping to spot a friend or family member and catch some candy!